ningpengtao-coder/gitlab-foss/doc/development/contributing/issue_workflow.md

 In order to help track the feature proposals, we have created a [`feature`][fl] label.
 For the time being, users that are not members of the project cannot add labels.
-You can instead ask one of the [core team] members to add the label ~feature to the issue or add the following code snippet right after your description in a new line: `~feature`.
+You can instead ask one of the [core team] members to add the label ~"type::feature" to the issue or add the following code snippet right after your description in a new line: `~"type::feature"`.

 Please keep feature proposals as small and simple as possible, complex ones might be edited to make them small and simple.